AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

 - Video clock = (Pixel clock)/PPC=25.2/2 = 12.6 MHz
 Video Clock used for video interface For dual pixel video clock = pixel clock/2
 - Data clock = Pixel clock x BPC/8=25.2 x 8/8 = 25.2 MHz
+This is the actual data rate clock.
+This clock is not used in the system.
+It is only listed to illustrate the clock relations. = TMDS clock (for data rates < 3.4 Gb/s)
 - Link clock = (Data clock)/PPC=25.2/2 = 12.6 MHz
+Link Clock (txoutclk) used for data interface between the Video PHY layer module and subsystem -  For dual pixel video: Clock=data clock/2

 ### Final Block Design
 ![image](https://user-images.githubusercontent.com/58849076/189553895-af7207ee-2435-4866-b954-6690848f7068.png)